brunofvincensi/Customer-Management/README.md

 # clone the repository
 git clone https://github.com/Bruno-ferrariv/Customer-Management

+# open the DBcode in your MySQL and create the database and the tables

+# put your MySQL password in the ConnectionModule file wich is in the following route
+\Customer-Management\NetBeansProjects\CustomerM\src\br\com\customerM\dal

 # Open the project in NetBeans IDE

-# Install the rs2xml with the link bellow into the project
+# Install the rs2xml with the following link into the project
 https://sourceforge.net/projects/finalangelsanddemons/

 # execute the project with the run button